Ravenhammer-Research/Stelleri/README.md

 ## TODO
 ### VNET
-investigate whether this would be a better solution for VRF-lite
+investigate whether this would be a better solution for VRF-lite on FreeBSD
 ### Stelleri NETCONF

 A full-featured NETCONF implementation (non-lite version) is planned for future development.
 This will provide standardized network management protocol support for integration with enterprise management systems.